aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/timeline/_index.md

 ```

-Indicates whether to display the time level.
+Indicates whether to display the drop-down selection box of the time level.

 **Returns:**
 boolean